Anishaabdul/Data-analyst-internship/README.md

 # Outcome
 Developed practical skills in data visualization and insight generation using Python.

-# Power BI Dashboard Task
+#  Task 7:Power BI Dashboard Task
 Overview

 This dashboard shows total sales by category and sales performance by region.
 It uses interactive visuals like cards, bar charts, and a region slicer.